marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 With shared infrastructure, compute and storage requirements for different tenants are dispatched in common services.
 Isolation is provided by features within those common services.

 For example, you might have a single SQL Server Database instance shared between multiple tenants, whose data is partitioned using Row Level Security.
 Or a service which abstracts a single instance of Twilio dispatching all the text messages on behalf of all tenants using common credentials supplied by the parent tenant provider.
+Or a blob store which co-mingles data from multiple tenants, but where the data in each blobs is encrypted using a tenant-specific key (either supplied by the tenant, or by the parent provider).

 With isolated infrastructure, each tenant gets its own service instances.